Queensland Road Danger Map Roche Legal

 The most dangerous roads in Chermside

-25 crash black spots in Chermside over the last 10 years, ranked by the number of people injured.
+17 crash black spots in Chermside over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Chermside ranks #10 statewide.

 284